YuMoskalenko/BSBR-Sentinel-2L2A/README.md

 The repository contains 3 scripts that preprocess Sentinel-2A and Sentinel-2B Level-2A remote sensing data for use in monitoring natural and anthropogenic ecosystems in the Black Sea Biosphere Reserve region of the National Academy of Sciences of Ukraine.

 The script cropS2.sh performs the first stage of preprocessing, which involves cropping remote sensing data scenes along the boundaries of the Black Sea Biosphere Reserve region.
-To ensure the correct operation of this script, place the spectral channel files B02, B03, B04, B05, B06, B07, B08, B08A, B11, B12 from each of the three tiles - T36TUS, T36TVS, and T36TWS (a total of 30 files in jp2 format) into the working directory.
+To ensure the correct operation of this script, place the spectral channel files B02, B03, B04, B08 (with resolution 10 m/pixel) and the spectral channel files B05, B06, B07, B08A, B11, B12 (with resolution 20 m/pixel) from each of the three tiles - T36TUS, T36TVS, and T36TWS (a total of 30 files in jp2 format) into the working directory.

 The script mergeS2.sh performs the second stage of remote sensing data preprocessing, which involves channel-wise merging of the individual channels cropped to the boundaries of the reserve region from the three tiles (T36TUS, T36TVS, and T36TWS) that fully cover the reserve region.